 Regular story times are provided for the El Segundo Unified School District's Kindergarten classes, as well as for preschoolers in the area.
 Class visits are available for other elementary grades by scheduling at least one month in advance with the Children's Librarian.

 The Summer Reading Program is an eight-week program designed to encourage children to read for fun during the summer months.
 Children choose a club based on their age and reading level, and receive grab bags with surprises for every 5 to 10 books they read.
 Special story times and events are also planned, including an ice cream party at the end of the program.
 This program is co-sponsored by the Friends of the El Segundo Public Library, Inc.

 Toys are available for check-out during special Toy Loan times listed on the monthly calendar.
 A variety of puzzles, games, preschool toys, and dolls are available.
 Toys for children with special needs are also available.

-Upon proof of residency, library cards are issued free to El Segundo residents.
-Library cards are also free to residents of cities belonging to the Southern California Library Cooperative (SCLC).
-With proper identification, library cards may also be issued to citizens who do not reside in El Segundo, or in one of the SCLC jurisdictions; the annual fee for this non-resident card is $40.
+Upon proof of residency, library cards are issued free to California residents.
+With proper identification, library cards may also be issued to citizens who do not reside in California; the annual fee for this non-resident card is $40.
 Replacement cards are $3.
 A current driver's license, utility bill, or other official mail received with your current address is valid identification.
 There must be an address on your piece of identification.
 Post office box numbers are not an acceptable form of I.D.

 Most materials are loaned for a period of three weeks.
 Videos, DVD's, and Blu-rays are loaned for seven days.
 For more circulation rules and guidelines, inquire at the Circulation Desk, (310) 524-2722.